DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 **[P]** If you don't know about coin control and have 100% control of your unspent outputs.
 Never use funds in your cold storage for day to day spending and don't transfer funds from your cold storage directly to someone that knows your real name or address (like a friend or an exchange).
 If you connect your real name and/or physical address with addresses in your cold storage, that could be used to "cluster" addresses togheter and reveal what addresses you control.
 A good rule of thumb is to use Wasabi Wallet, or a similiar service, to mix all funds going into cold storage and all funds going out of cold storage. *Note:* Some exchanges might treat bitcoins involved in coin join transactions as suspiscous and deny your deposit.
 You have to decide yourself between privacy and ease of selling.

-If this is the firs time withdrawing from the wallet, we’re going to do two test withdrawals.
+If this is the firs time withdrawing from the wallet, we’re going to do two test withdrawals (and we don't have to think about mixing).
 The first one with your two hardware wallets.
 The second one is with your third backup key and one hardware wallet.
 That procedure is only necessary if you lose one private key or its password and the corresponding hardware wallet.
 Normally, use the method described in "Withdrawal method 1".

 #### Withdrawal method 1